aguspesce/cv/cv_en.md

     _CoCo is a NSF-funded bilingual program for grad-student_

+    Key responsibilities:

+      - Creating the content which will be taught during the coding sessions
+      - Participating in biweekly discussions to go over pending items on the list
+      - Participate in course content development meetings
+      - Translation of different documents
+      - Different tasks to create a good foundation for this program
+      - Teach the course content
+      - Attend the trainers orientation session

 2019 - March 2022
 : **Assistant Professor of practice**, Geology Department, [FCEFyN](https://exactas.unsj.edu.ar/), Universidad Nacional de San Juan, Argentina

+    Key responsibilities:

+      - Lead, supervise and evaluate student work and laboratory practices
+      - Help with the course preparatio and participate un the teaching courses
+      - Be responsible for the preparation and conservation of the laboratory material
+      - Teach practical classes if the Professor requires it
+      - Attend and collaborate in the final exams

 2019 - March 2022
 : **Postdoctoral Researcher**,